Key course information

-This top up year is delivered at our Trowbridge campus and has been designed as a progression route from a Foundation Degree such as a Foundation Degree in Early Years which brings together several academic disciplines.The course is structured to provide an inter agency focus based on the outcomes of integrated methods and insights of the various disciplines that contribute to our understanding of childhood.This course will support practitioners and childminders who are working in a variety of early years’ settings with families, playgroups, in schools and nurseries.Studying at level 6 is required if you want to be a future researcher in early childhood care and education, teach others, become future advocates, monitors and inspectors of services.
+Delivered at our Trowbridge campus, this top-up year has been designed as a progression route from a Foundation Degree such as a Foundation Degree in Early Years which brings together several academic disciplines.The course is structured to provide an inter agency focus based on the outcomes of integrated methods and insights of the various disciplines that contribute to our understanding of childhood.This course will support practitioners and childminders who are working in a variety of early years’ settings with families, playgroups, in schools and nurseries.Studying at level 6 is required if you want to be a future researcher in early childhood care and education, teach others, become future advocates, monitors and inspectors of services.

 What will I learn?

 The course includes modules in the following subjects: